About the TRIP programme

 The vision of the Taringa Research and Innovation Platform (TRIP) programme is to contribute to improving hearing health outcomes of people by developing new options for inner-ear diagnosis and treatment that are not currently available.

-Our long-term goal for the TRIP programme is to conduct proof-of-concept research that advances:
+To achieve our goals, the TRIP programme focuses on the proof-of-concept research that advances:

 We are committed to Aotearoa New Zealand partnerships and ways of working, including fully implementing our commitment to Te Tiriti o Waitangi (Treaty of Waitangi), and embedding a Kaupapa Māori approach across our operations and research.
 Our core values are collaboration and open, transparent culture.